-If a tagged VLAN interface (shaX.Y) of Y is set on a virtual interface by VLAN-ID, edit the setting file (/etc/sysconfig/network-scripts/ ifcfg-shaX.Y) for a tagged VLAN interface as follows.
+When creating a tagged VLAN interface (shaX.Y) of which VLAN-ID is Y on a virtual interface (shaX), edit the setting file (/etc/sysconfig/network-scripts/ifcfg-shaX.Y) for a tagged VLAN interface as follows.
 The effective range of VLAN-ID which can be specified is from 1 to 4094.